Lab-Brat/self/README.md

 python reader.py
 ```

+Additionally, there is an option to read and print the a study plan.
+To veriry it's completion rate, use `--study-plan` or `--all` flags with `reader.py`.

 When the goals are reached, just push a new version (tag) to the repository,
 clear the configuration file and do it all again!
 To push a tag: